red-scorp/ag-panel/README.md

 - If you prefer using the Git version control system, run the following command: `git clone https://github.com/red-scorp/ag-panel.git`
 - Alternatively, you can download the entire master branch code as a [single zip file](https://github.com/red-scorp/ag-panel/archive/refs/heads/master.zip).

-### Supported IDEs
+### Building the Project

 You can compile the ag-panel project with any IDE that supports development for the Arduino SDK.
 We've tested it with the following IDEs:

 - To open the project in the [Arduino IDE](https://www.arduino.cc/en/software), simply open the INO file located at *ag-panel/ag-panel.ino* from the File menu.
-- To use [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) Extension, open the project folder containing the *'platformio.ini'* file from the File menu.
-To build the project in console mode, run the following command: `pio run -e <environment>'`, where `<environment>` is the name of the target environment (e.g. `uno` or `megaatmega2560`).
+- To use [Visual Studio Code](https://code.visualstudio.com/) with the [PlatformIO](https://platformio.org/) Extension, open the project folder containing the *platformio.ini* file from the File menu.
+To build the project in console mode, run the following command: `pio run -e <environment>`, where `<environment>` is the name of the target environment (e.g. `uno` or `megaatmega2560`).

-To run unity unit tests, you need to use PlatformIO with Visual Studio Code.
-It is required to install native build tools for your platform inside PlatformIO.
-To run unit tests, run the following command: `pio test -e native_test` or start *Test* task under *native_test* environment in Visual Studio Code.
+To successfully compile the project, you may need to install the required libraries (see below).

+To flash the compiled code to your target device, you can use built-in GUI tools of your IDE or use the following command: `pio run -e <environment> -t upload`, where `<environment>` is the name of the target environment (e.g. `uno` or `megaatmega2560`).

+Please note, you might need to install additional drivers for your target device to be recognized by your computer.

+Some target devices might need you to specify target upload port.
+In Arduino IDE you will need to select proper device in *Tools* menu.
+In PlatformIO you can do it by adding value *upload_port* to *platformio.ini* file or by using the following command: `pio run -e <environment> -t upload --upload-port <port>`, where `<port>` is the name of the target upload port (e.g. `COM1` or `/dev/ttyUSB0`).

+Please refer to the documentation of your IDE for more information on how to build and flash the project.

 ### Required Libraries